ampproject/amphtml/extensions/amp-story-interactive/README.md

 The endpoint will return the JSON on a GET request, useful for testing.
 The public endpoint will be released before the public launch, and with it, this mock endpoint will be deprecated.

+## Sizing

+The component follows the container model.
+The size can be changed by overriding the element's font-size.
+The component has an inherited `min-width: 14ems` and `max-width: 25ems`, but it cannot be wider than `80 * --story-page-vmin`.
+The height will depend on the font-size and number of lines on the prompt.
+The width can be overridden as well, but it has to adhere to the min and max width.
+By default the component will take up `70 * --story-page-vmin` in width regardless of the screen size, so it will scale accordingly.

+Overriding the font-size in ems will make the component behave consistent with aspect-ratios.

 ## Demos

 With these components we wanted to help users create more entertaining and immersive experiences, and to facilitate that, we have created demos with good use cases of the components.
 Feel free to ~~steal~~ implement any ideas from these demos into your own stories (or check the source code).